zaju2611/licencjat/README.md

 The application offers four modes:

--Flat shapes
+- Flat shapes,
--Spatial shapes
+- Spatial shapes,
--Flat and spatial shapes
+- Flat and spatial shapes,
--Teacher mode
+- Teacher mode

 In the first three modes, the user is shown correct solutions to tasks upon clicking the "Check" button.
 In teacher mode, solutions are saved to a file, which the user can then send to their teacher for evaluation.